-If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency lower than the desired bandwidth (that is: $2\piESRC{OUT}>1$ / BW), this zero helps stabilize the loop.
-Electrolytic capacitors show not-negligible ESR (> 30 m $\Omega$ ), so with this kind of output capacitor the Type II network combined with the zero of the ESR allows the stabilizing of the loop.
+If the equivalent series resistance (ESR) of the output capacitor introduces a zero with a frequency lower than the desired bandwidth (that is: $2\pi ESR C{OUT} > 1$ / BW), this zero helps stabilize the loop.
+Electrolytic capacitors show not negligible ESR (> 30 m $\Omega$ ), so with this kind of output capacitor the type II network combined with the zero of the ESR allows stabilizing the loop.

-In Figure 13 the Type II network is shown.
+In Figure 13 the type II network is shown.